As Modi visits Germany, Ukraine crisis will set tone for discussions

 The visit follows an intense period of exchange as part of the Raisina Dialogue in New Delhi, an international conference on geopolitics that has been extensively used by several European countries to woo India amid new confrontations with Russia.

-According to Union Minister of External Affairs S Jaishankar, the current security challenges are a “wake up call for Europe to also look at Asia”.
+According to Union Minister of External Affairs S Jaishankar, the current security challenges are a “wake-up call for Europe to also look at Asia”.
 But is that really the case?
 How has India’s diplomatic relationship with Germany evolved and what will the next areas of cooperation be?

 Non-alignment, Germany